 We’ve pulled together a list of all the cruise lines who have recently started offering vegan and vegetarian menus for you to sample whilst onboard…

-Earlier this year Royal Caribbean Cruises released a vegan menu that will be served in the main dining rooms.
+Royal Caribbean Cruises have a vegan menu that will be served in the main dining rooms.
 Previously vegan options were only available in the Windjammer restaurant and buffet-style dining.

 The exciting new menu features vegan spaghetti bolognese, edamame stuffed portobello mushrooms and even a toffee cheesecake!